EU Settlement Scheme

 Are you an EU/EEA national or a family member of one?
-You need to apply for your EU Settled or pre-settled status by 30 June 2021.
+Your deadline to apply for your EU Settled or pre-settled status was 30 June 2021.
+In some well-reasoned cases, an application can still be made.

 With the UK’s departure from the EU on 29th March 2019, and the transitional period over, the freedom of movement has now ended as of 1st January 2021.

-Any EEA nationals resident in the UK before the date of 31st December 2020 will be required to apply for settled or pre-settled status to continue living in the UK after 30 June 2021.
+Any EEA nationals resident in the UK before the date of 31st December 2020 should have applied for settled or pre-settled status to continue living in the UK after 30 June 2021.

 Settled and Pre-Settled status